We'd love your feedback

 How to make a formal complaint

-If you have a formal complaint, please write to us with details, addressing your letter to Andrew Bone, Customer Service Manager, at No.1 Europa House, Conway Street, Birkenhead, CH41 4FT.
+If you have a formal complaint, please write to us with details, addressing your letter to Dominic Timmons, Head of Compliance, at No.1 Europa House, Conway Street, Birkenhead, CH41 4FT.
 We want our complaints procedure to be accessible by all, so if you are unable to detail your complaint in writing or need some assistance in doing so, please contact the Client Care Team to discuss alternative ways of communicating with us.

 What will happen next?